Outdoor Dining Structures - Streateries and Parklets

 They look like trash.
 Make downtown even less convenient to visit.
 Covid over there is no reason to have them anymore.
 You all sure seem hellbent on making sure I never step foot downtown again.

-Matthew 121212 8 months ago
+Matthew 121212 Almost 2 years ago

 I do not understand how the continued use of streets for Not Cars is a public good.
 At present, the users get to use the space for almost nothing, and the present plan is to charge them pretty much next to nothing.
 The funds collected provide almost nothing after administration costs to the city coffers, they use up parking spaces, and, more importantly, on streets like Holly, they impede traffic.
 On less trafficked streets, it may not be as much of an issue, but they are taking up scarce parking in places like Fairhaven.
 Further, it doesn't appear that businesses downtown need a place to expand by the number of vacant commercial spots.
 I would have a completely different opinion about this if Bellingham and Fairhaven downtown went completely car free, but also provided free buses or trolleys.
 Seems like this is just a weird, and expensive halfway measure.

-Sonja D. 8 months ago
+Sonja D. Almost 2 years ago

 It's garbage.
 It looks cheap, it takes away what drivers have paid for - a road.
 My taxes already subsidize far too much and they have raised our taxable value to double what I paid for it in just 7 years.
 Bellingham is a joke and these people who obviously live downtown and eat out a lot seem to think it's the bees knees.